Werner-Staeblein/Project-5/README.md

 ## Page 4: Hypothesis

 - Display the project hypothesis and the hypothesis were validated across the project

+o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed.
+Features such as '1stFlrSF', 'GarageArea', 'GrLivArea' 'TotalBsmtSF' proven to be meaningfully correlated in correlation study</span>

+o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed.
+Features such as 'KitchenQual_TA' and 'OverallQual' proven to be meaningfully correlated in correlation study</span>

+o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed.
+Features such as 'YearBuilt' and 'YearRemodAdd' that reflect overall condition have proven to be meaningfully correlated in correlation study</span>

 ## Page 5: Technical Page | Model Performance Page